BliMe: Verifiably Secure Outsourced Computation with Hardware-Enforced Taint Tracking: Problem Description

 \subsection{Usage scenario}

-The scenario we target is where a client sends data to a remote server for outsourced computation.
-The client starts a session with the server, sends its data, and invokes some \emph{potentially untrusted, third-party} software (``server code'') to perform computation on the data (possibly in combination with the server's own data).
-After the computation is complete, the results are then sent to the client.
-Data import/export and computation can be repeated multiple times per session.
-Data exchange between the client and server is secured using authenticated encryption.
+The scenario we target is where several clients send data to a remote server for outsourced computation.
+Each client starts a session with the server, sends its data, and the server invokes some \emph{potentially untrusted, third-party} software (``server software'') to perform computation on the data (possibly in combination with the server's own data).
+Once computation completes, the results are sent to the client.
+Data import/export and computation can repeat multiple times per session.
+Data exchange between clients and servers is secured using authenticated encryption.
 Multiple clients may connect to the server simultaneously, leading to multiple parallel sessions.

-Execution of server code that can leak client data, or any derivative, must be prohibited, even when attackers can run malware on the server, exploit vulnerabilities in the server code, or use side channels to extract data.
-In other words, sensitive client data must not flow to any observable output.
+Execution of server software that can leak any information about client data must be prohibited, even when attackers can run malware on the server, exploit vulnerabilities in the server software, or use side channels to extract data.
+In other words, sensitive client data must not flow to any observable output, nor to any other client.